skip to content

 You can find it within a list of CFR definitions here (a helpful list to get to know).

-The National Science Foundation (NSF), a federal agency that funds many projects in CoLA, maintains a published matrix of actions that require pre-approval, including transfers.
+The National Science Foundation (NSF), a federal agency that funds many projects in COLA, maintains a published matrix of actions that require pre-approval, including transfers.
 The matrix is in play with many of the main federal agencies that sponsor reseach at UT as outlined on the document.
-Though the layout is a little tough on the eyes, it's super useful.
-This document takes away the guesswork on how to handle transfers among fed agencies.

 • NOTE: The Reference column indicates the applicable Code of Federal Regulations (eCFR)